romulobordezani/welcome-to-ll/README.md

 ![](public/android-chrome-192x192.png?raw=true)

-Welcome to L.L. is a simple code test to list CEPs (Brazilian Zipcodes) in a map using React, Redux and Google Maps.
+**Welcome to L.L**. is a simple code test to list CEPs (Brazilian Zipcodes) in a map using React, Redux and Google Maps.

 Live version available at: https://romulobordezani.github.io/welcome-to-ll/

-Please, take a shot of this app over a Mobile Phone with Chrome and add it to your Home screen.
+Please, take a shot of this PWA over a Mobile Phone with Chrome and add it to your Home screen.

 # Achieved Features
 - **Progressive Web App**